fastify/fastify-swagger/README.md

 Note: OA's terminology differs from Fastify's.
 OA uses the term "parameter" to refer to those parts of a request that in [Fastify's validation documentation](https://www.fastify.io/docs/latest/Validation-and-Serialization/#validation) are called "querystring", "params", "headers".

 OA provides some options beyond those provided by the JSON schema specification for specifying the shape of parameters.
 A prime example of this the option for specifying how to encode those parameters that should be handled as arrays of values.
 There is no single universally accepted method for encoding such parameters appearing as part of query strings.
-OA2 provides a `collectionFormat` option which allows specifying how an array parameter should be encoded.
+OA2 provides a `collectionFormat` option that allows specifying how an array parameter should be encoded.
 (We're giving an example in the OA2 specification, as this is the default specification version used by this plugin.
 The same principles apply to OA3.)
 Specifying this option is easy.
 You just need to add it to the other options for the field you are defining.
 Like in this example:

 ```
 fastify.route({